Malaysia prosecutors urge court to uphold ex-leader Najib’s jail sentence

-Prosecutors on Friday urged Malaysia’s highest court to uphold former prime minister Najib Razak’s 12-year jail sentence for corruption, saying his “dishonesty has been established”.
+Prosecutors on Friday urged Malaysia’s highest court to uphold former prime minister Najib Razak’s 12-year jail sentence for corruption as they wrapped up their case, saying his “dishonesty has been established”.

-On the second day of hearings at the Federal Court, the prosecutors pressed on with their case despite Najib’s claim that he was not being given a fair trial.
+On the second day of hearings at the Federal Court, the prosecutors pressed on with their arguments despite Najib’s claim that he was not being given a fair trial.

 Najib, 69, has mounted a high-stakes final appeal, which could see him imprisoned, or acquitted and attempting a return to power.

-At the start of Friday’s hearing, Najib’s lead counsel Hisyam Teh Poh Teik told the court that the former leader had discharged part of his defence team.
+At the start of Friday’s hearing, Najib’s lead counsel Hisyam Teh Poh Teik told the court that the former leader had discharged part of his defence team — the latest development in a week marked by dramatic twists.

-There was a brief silence, with Najib, wearing a face mask, seen looking down.
+Hisyam himself had asked to be discharged from the case on Thursday, but was rejected.

+Two days earlier, the court also dismissed his appeal for a three- to four-month adjournment to help him prepare for the case as he had been recently appointed.

-Chief Justice Maimun Tuan Mat, however, calmly ordered the prosecution to “proceed” with their arguments.
+Chief Justice Maimun Tuan Mat in all three instances ordered the case to proceed, prompting Najib to complain he was not being given a fair trial.

-Maimun had previously said that any delays in the proceedings were a waste of public funds, and that “justice delayed is justice denied to others”.
+Maimun has said that any delays in the proceedings were a waste of public funds, and that “justice delayed is justice denied to others”.

 Najib and his ruling party were voted out in 2018 following allegations of their involvement in a multibillion-dollar financial scandal at state fund 1MDB.